lsst/rtn-045/index.rst

 Narrative voice
 ---------------

-Adopt a best practice for narrative instructions: should we use terms like "you," or should a passive voice be adopted?
+Adopt a best practice for narrative instructions (e.g., use terms like "you" or write in passive voice).

 Accessibility
 -------------